gridsingularity/gsy-decentralized-exchange/docs/setup/run.md

 ```

 If the number after finalized is increasing, your blockchain is producing new blocks and reaching consensus about the state they describe.

-We'll explore the details of the log output in a later tutorial.
-For now, it's only important to know that your node is running and producing blocks.